OpenBioSim/loch/README.md

 ## Calibrating the GCMC potential

-We provide a [utility module](src/loch/_utils.py) for calibrating the excess chemical potential and standard volume for a given water model at a specified temperature and pressure.
+The default GCMC potential parameters are calibrated for the TIP3P water model at 298 K and 1 bar.
+To use `loch` with other water models we provide a [utility module](src/loch/_utils.py) for calibrating the excess chemical potential and standard volume for a given water model at a specified temperature and pressure.
 The excess chemical potential is computed via an alchemical decoupling simulation of a water molecule in bulk solvent, while the standard volume is computed from constant pressure simulations of bulk water.